cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 ## After the course

-- Destroy the Gardener trial cluster you used for the training
+- Contact the [Cloud Curriculum K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@sap.com?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<DateOfYourTraining>) to let destroy the Gardener cluster, you used for the training.
+If needed you can request to keep the cluster for one additional week, so participants can rework on their exercises.
-- Delete the kube config files you stored for your training at https://cc-admin.mo.sap.corp/userContent/k8s-trainings/
+- As well request to delete the kube config files, you stored for your training at https://cc-admin.mo.sap.corp/userContent/k8s-trainings/